 To make your own sensory bottles, put a cotton ball into two of the small bottles.
 Place a few drops of vanilla extract on each cotton ball.
 Repeat this process with the peppermint and lemon extracts, using two bottles for each scent.
 It’s best to start with only two or three pairs of bottles.

-I placed colored sticker dots on the bottom of each the pairs.
+I placed colored sticker dots on the bottom of each pair.
 This builds in control of error to the lesson and allows the child to self-correct as needed.

-Once the bottles are ready, it’s time to your child to do the work by using a traditional Montessori approach.
+Once the bottles are ready, it’s time for your child to do the work by using a traditional Montessori approach.